Setting Up Secure Automation Workflows with n8n

 - Public webhooks with predictable URLs.

-- Unpatched runtime or libraries running behind the container.
+- Unpatched runtime or libraries running under the container.

-Example risk: a single workflow with a database admin key can drop tables if misused.
-Use least privilege for each credential.
+A single workflow with a database admin key can drop tables if it is misused.
+Least privilege matters here more than it does in most places.

 Best practices for securing n8n instances